 The process of pollination preceeds fruit and seed formation in the angiosperms and seed formation in the gymnosperms.
 Both fruits and seeds perform functions in plant reproduction.
 In particular, the seeds serve as the major, immediate, direct progenitors of new plants.
 In addition, many agricultural crops are grown for the primary purpose of producing either fruits or seeds or both.

-Pollination is the transfer of pollen grains (male gametophyte or microgametophyte) from an anther to a stigma in the angiosperms.
+Pollination is the transfer of pollen grains (male gametophyte) from an anther to a stigma in the angiosperms.
 In the gymnosperms, it is the transfer of pollen grains from a microsporophyll (in the male cone in the conifers) to the micropyle of an ovule (in the female cone in the conifers).

 Consequently, self-pollination results to inbreeding